nadiannis/tokoplay-api/README.md

 - Make sure you have [Node.js](https://nodejs.org) & [Yarn](https://yarnpkg.com) installed on your computer.

-- I use MongoDB database on local.
-You can also create the database on your local, but make sure you have [MongoDB Community Server](https://www.mongodb.com/docs/manual/administration/install-community) & [MongoDB Shell](https://www.mongodb.com/try/download/shell) installed on your computer.
+- Create a MongoDB database.
+You can create the database on your local, but make sure you have [MongoDB Community Server](https://www.mongodb.com/docs/manual/administration/install-community) & [MongoDB Shell](https://www.mongodb.com/try/download/shell) installed on your computer.
+You can also create the database in the cloud through [MongoDB Atlas](https://www.mongodb.com/atlas/database).

 - Clone the repo.